Dato' Menteri LRT station

-The Dato Menteri LRT station is a light rapid transit (LRT) station nestled in the state capital city of Shah Alam in Selangor, Malaysia.
+The Dato' Menteri LRT station or Dato' Menteri – SA Sentral (PKNS) for commercial reasons, is a elevated light rapid transit (LRT) station nestled in the state capital city of Shah Alam in Selangor, Malaysia.
 It serves as one of the stations on the Shah Alam Line.
-The station is located at Section 14 where most of the important commercial and government departments in the state of Selangor are located.
+The station is located in Section 14 of the city where most of the important commercial and government departments in the state of Selangor are located, specifically above the Persiaran Dato' Menteri road in which the station is named after.

 The station is marked as Station No. 12 along the RM9 billion line project with the line's maintenance depot located in Johan Setia, Klang.
-Originally this LRT station was expected to be operational in February 2024, however the operational date for the entire Shah Alam Line has been delayed and expected to be operational by third quarter of 2025 as mentioned by Transport Minister Anthony Loke. (previously expected to be operational by March 2025 as announced in 2023) It will have facilities such as public parking, kiosks, restrooms, elevators, taxi stand and feeder bus among others.
+Originally this LRT station was expected to be operational in February 2024, however the operational date for the entire Shah Alam Line has been delayed and was operational on 29 June 2026 as mentioned by Transport Minister Anthony Loke. (previously by March 2025 as announced in 2023) It has commuter-friendly facilities such as kiosks, restrooms, elevators, taxi stands, and feeder bus services among others.